 Rigid rules or rituals around eating and food preparation.

-Avoidance of social events, restaurants, or situations involving food not under personal control.
+Avoidance of social events, restaurants, or other situations where food can’t be controlled or monitored.

 Nutritional deficiencies or unintentional weight loss due to restricted food variety.